-Tags: Can a Narcissist Love?, Don Draper, Mad Men, Narcissistic Personality Disorder, Narcissists, Narcissists and Other Women, NPD, Personality Disorders, Relationships, Roger Sterling, Sterling's Gold, Will the Narcissist Find Happiness
+Tags: Can a Narcissist Love?, Don Draper, Mad Men, Narcissistic Games, Narcissistic Personality Disorder, Narcissists, Narcissists and Other Women, NPD, Personality Disorders, Roger Sterling, Sterling's Gold, Will the Narcissist Find Happiness

 I’m not a diehard Mad Men fan, but when I ran across a copy of Sterling’s Gold – Wit & Wisdom of an Ad Man, my first thought was, “Forget Sterling, this is NPD Gold!”
 The book is ostensibly written by Roger Sterling, Jr., better known as Don Draper’s boss.
 If you follow my blog, you know I’ve written about Don Draper in Is Don Draper the Devil or a Narcissist?

 I thought some of the quotes in the book would make excellent jumping off points to discuss questions that keep appearing via the Search Engines that churn 24/7.
 I’ve been addressing some of those questions in my The Mirror Talks – Reflections on Narcissism series, but it’s summer, so I’m down for something different.

 First of all, you might be wondering, ” Are narcissists actually mad men?”
 I believe that although they would deny that they’re actually “mad” (as in angry, not crazy), their all-encompassing envy of others leads them to be angry, unsettling men/women who spend an inordinate amount of time trying to avoid and deny the inner conflict that rages.
 Their anger is like a pot put on the back burner left to simmer.
 It informs their every move.

 I thought the above quote was especially appropriate for all my readers who ask: